nnhphong/d-ticketmaster/README.md

         - Transfer tickets to other users
         - Sell and purchase tickets on the secondary market
         - Use MetaMask or another Web3 wallet for authentication and transactions.
-3. Security & Validation (15 marks)
+3. Security & Validation
     - Ensure secure interactions using OpenZeppelin.
 Read through all of the docs and use what is needed.
     - Implement loading and error handling for failed transactions and smart contract interactions.
-4. Documentation & Report (15 marks): Provide a report explaining:
+4. Documentation & Report: Provide a report explaining:
     - The overall system architecture
     - Smart contract plan, logic and implementation
     - Steps to deploy and test the contract